Bioconductor/bioc_git_transition/doc/scenario-10-bug-fix-in-release-and-devel.md

     git merge master
     ## FIXME: version bump in master not same as in release
     ```
-5. Then, make sure you push your changes to both the Github and Bioconductor, `master` and `<RELEASE_X_Y>` branches.
+5. Then, make sure you push your changes to both the Github and _Bioconductor_, `master` and `<RELEASE_X_Y>` branches.
 Make sure you are on the correct branch on your local machine,

     For the `master` branch,